Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials

 \section{Related Work}

-Since the 1950s, research has been done on how to build algorithms that can autonomously perform air combat\cite{isaacs}.
-Some have approached the problem with rule-based methods, using expert knowledge to formulate counter maneuvers to employ in different positional contexts \cite{burgin1988}.
-Other explorations have codified the air-to-air scenario in various ways as an optimization problem to be solved computationally\cite{burgin1988}\cite{mcgrew2010}\cite{rodin1992}\cite{virtanen2006}\cite{austin1990}.
+Research on algorithms for autonomous air combat has been active since the 1950s\cite{isaacs}.
+Some approaches sought to use expert knowledge to formulate counter maneuvers as rule-based methods for a variety of positional contexts \cite{molineaux2010goal} \cite{burgin1988}.
+Other efforts have codified air-to-air scenarios as optimization problems to be solved computationally\cite{burgin1988, mcgrew2010, rodin1992, virtanen2006, austin1990}.